Search for a child

 My birthday is on the 5th November and I have 2 brothers and 2 sisters.
-My favourite game is playing with dolls.
-In Khantati life is hard for children like me.
+My favourite game is dancing.
+In Sirba life is hard for children like me.
 But sponsor me today and you can change my world for good.

-Life is hard for me, but here’s how your sponsorship will change my life and bring me hope.
+Life is hard for me, but your child sponsorship will change my life and bring me hope.
 Here’s where your money will go:

-We struggle to grow enough food to eat, and live in fear of hunger.
+We struggle to grow enough food in the dry soil and live in fear of hunger.

 Your sponsorship will provide training, tools and seeds to help families feed themselves.